-How soon will I be able to return to work?
-Most breast reduction surgery patients resume their daily routines within 1-2 weeks.
-However, you should wait several weeks before resuming mild exercise or other strenuous activities.
-You should be extremely gentle with your breasts for six weeks following surgery.
+Follow-up visits will occur in order to monitor the progress of healing.
+Most breast reduction surgery patients resume their daily routines within about one week, however patients are advised to take it very easy for the first 2 weeks after surgery.
+Patients must wait three or more weeks before resuming exercise or other strenuous activities.
+Patients should also be very gentle with their breasts for six weeks following surgery.